-When Do Babies Start To Recognize People & Places?
+When Do Babies Start to Recognize Their Fathers?

-Determining when babies begin to recognize people and places has been a subject of much research over the years.
-Most of the research shows that babies begin to recognize their mothers face early in life, but recognition of other things takes significantly longer.
-Also, it depends on the person and place as to when the baby will recognize it.
-Parents are recognized within the first week of life and doctors believe the baby recognizes mom within the first days.
-However, grandparents, aunts, cousins, friends, and others will be recognized during the babys first year of life.
+Parents are recognized within the first week of life, and doctors believe the baby recognizes mom within the first days.
+However, grandparents, aunts, cousins, friends, and others will be recognized during the baby’s first year of life.
 Sometimes babies recognize these individuals within weeks if they spend a significant amount of time with the baby.
-For other babies who dont see these individuals on a regular basis it takes longer.
+For other babies, who don’t see these individuals regularly, it takes longer.

-If your baby does not begin recognizing people and places on this time frame then perhaps you should consider mentioning this to your pediatrician.
-It is possible your baby might need glasses or has some other problem with his vision.
-Dont wait too long to mention this to your pediatrician because some problems may be resolved if they are found sooner rather than later.
+If your baby does not begin recognizing people and places as they age, you should consider discussing your concerns with your pediatrician.
+It is possible your baby might need glasses or has some other problem with their vision.
+Don’t wait too long to mention this to your pediatrician.
+The sooner a problem is discovered, the better the chance of a favorable outcome.

-If you are a first time parent then you are probably anxious for your baby to recognize you and your favorite places to reassure you all is well.
-Keep in mind that it takes time and by the time your baby is a few months old rest assured your baby will know exactly who you are and show you so with a great big smile.
+If you are a first-time parent, you are probably anxious for your baby to recognize you and your favorite places to reassure you all is well.
+Keep in mind that it takes time.
+By the time your baby is a few months old, rest assured your baby will recognize who you are and show you so with a great big smile.